silverstripeltd/platform-build/README.md

 # Platform Build

-Compacts a SilverStripe source code into a deployable state with composer
+Compacts a SilverStripe codebase into a deployable state with Composer and Node

 ## What is this?

-This is a docker container that runs three commands:
+This is a docker container that runs a series of commands:

  - composer validate
  - composer install --no-progress --prefer-dist --no-dev --ignore-platform-reqs --optimize-autoloader --no-interaction --no-suggest

-and lastly, the silverstripe [vendor plugin](https://github.com/silverstripe/vendor-plugin-helper)
+ - npm install + npm run scp-build (if the `scp-build` script is present) (will use Yarn instead if the codebase requires it)
- - vendor-plugin-helper copy ./
+ - composer run scp-build (if the `scp-build` script is present)

 ## Example usage